Offshore Oil Rig Explosions and How They Affect Workers

 We can help you with every aspect of your claim, including gathering evidence of the employer's negligence and the severity of injuries or damages.
 If your claim is denied or you receive less compensation than you deserve, we can help you appeal.

-Contact us for a free review of your case.
+Contact our Baton Rouge injury lawyers for a free review of your case.
 We can discuss the specific circumstances surrounding your oil rig injuries and what legal options are available to you.
 We work on a contingency fee basis and only collect attorney’s fees if you prevail.